Eigenvalue asymptotics for the damped wave equation on metric graphs: Examples

 }\end{example}

-\begin{example} {\rm \textbf{One loop and an appendix}\\ The graph in the second example consists of a loop of length 3 and one edge of length one attached to this loop (see figure \ref{fig2}).
-We assume Dirichlet condition at the boundary vertex and standard coupling at the central one.
-Let us assume constant damping on the loop $a_2$ and on the abscissa $a_1$, in general $a_1 \ne a_2$.
+\begin{example} {\rm \textbf{One cycle with one appended edge}\\ The graph in the second example consists of a cycle of length three and one edge of length one attached to this cycle (see figure \ref{fig2}).
+We assume Dirichlet conditions at the boundary vertex and standard coupling at the central one.
+As in the previous example, it would also be possible to replace the three edges in the cycle by one single loop, but in this case we did not feel the need to do so as the matrix corresponding to the original graph had a smaller dimension.
+The coupling matrix is

+Let us assume constant dampings $a_2$ on the cycle and $a_{1}$ on the attached edge with, in general, $a_1 \ne a_2$.